yzjedu/cs151-lab9-cooper_harry_lab09/algorithm.md

 Purpose: Make sure the file name being entered exists
 Name: verify_file
-Parameters:
+Parameters: file_name
-Return: file name
+Return: names- names on the list, [] - empty list
 Algorithm:
 1. Prompt the user to input the name of the file they want to read the names from
 2. While the file name entered is not a real file name:
    1. Output an error message
    2. Prompt the user to input the file name again

-Purpose: Read names from the file and add them to a list
-Name: add_to_list
-Parameters: file name
-Return:
-Algorithm:
-1. Create an empty list
-2. Open the file indicated by the file name with the intent to read
-3. Read each line from the file into the list
-4. Close the file

-Purpose: Assign the names into groups of five
+Purpose: to assign each name to a seat for every table needed
 Name: organize
-Parameters: list
+Parameters: names
-Return:
+Return: assigned_seat - seat number for the table , num_tables - what table your assigned to
 Algorithm:
-1. For each name in the list:
-   1. Add the name to a different list than the main list
-   2. If the length of the previous list is five:
-      1. Create a new empty list and add the next name to the new list
-   3.

-Purpose: Display the final list
-Name: display_list
-Parameters: lists
-Return:
-Algorithm:
-1.
+1. determine how many tables are needed
+2. for every table needed
+   1. assign 5 names to specific seats at the table

 Purpose: Run the program
 Name: main
 Parameters:
 Return:
 Algorithm:
-1. Output the purpose of the program
-2. Import os
-3.
+1. create a sentinel
+2. prompt the user to input a valid file name
+3. when the file does not exist
+   1. prompt the user to input a valid file
+4. output the assigned seat, name, and table number